‘Return on investment’ can feel like business buzzwords.

 Investopedia describes ROI as a performance measure used to “evaluate the efficiency of an investment”.

-Short-term cash gains from your investment are one measure, but the long-term gains from greater exposure and increased industry credibility cannot be underestimated.
+Short-term cash gains from your investment are one measure for pr value, but the long-term gains from greater exposure and increased industry credibility can’t be underestimated.

 In this guide, we’ll be covering: